Ridhibrata-Das/TalkingAI/README.md

-# Multimodal Realtime App with Gemini 2.0 by Next.js Framework
+# Real-Time Webcam Object Detection

-A demonstration project showing how to build a realtime multimodal application using Google's Gemini 2.0 API and Next.js.
+A demonstration project showing a realtime Real-Time Webcam Object Detection using Google's Gemini 2.0 API and Next.js.
 This app can process audio, video, and generate transcripts in realtime.

 ## Features